History of the Republican Party (United States): Beginnings: 1854–1861

 The Republican Party absorbed many of the previous traditions of its members, who had come from an array of political factions, including Working Men, Locofoco Democrats, Free Soil Democrats, Free Soil Whigs, anti-slavery Know Nothings, Conscience Whigs, and Temperance Reformers of both parties.
 Many Democrats who joined were rewarded with governorships, or seats in the U.S. Senate, or House of Representatives.

 During the presidential campaign in 1860, at a time of escalating tension between the North and South, Abraham Lincoln addressed the harsh treatment of Republicans in the South in his famous Cooper Union speech: [W]hen you speak of us Republicans, you do so only to denounce us as reptiles, or, at the best, as no better than outlaws.
 You will grant a hearing to pirates or murderers, but nothing like it to "Black Republicans." ...
-But you will not abide the election of a Republican president!
+But you will not abide by the election of a Republican president!
 In that supposed event, you say, you will destroy the Union; and then, you say, the great crime of having destroyed it will be upon us!
 That is cool.
-A highwayman holds a pistol to my ear, and mutters through his teeth, "Stand and deliver, or I shall kill you, and then you will be a murderer!"
+A highwayman holds a pistol to my ear and mutters through his teeth, "Stand and deliver, or I shall kill you, and then you will be a murderer!"